avrcoelho/avrcoelho/README.md

 Hi!

-I’m André Coelho, Senior Software Engineer with a degree in Computer Science, focused on developing quality and performance applications.
+I’m **André Coelho**, Senior Software Engineer with a degree in Computer Science, focused on developing quality and performance applications.
 My favorite stack is JavaScript, Typescript, ReactJS, React Native, NodeJS and other technologies in the JavaScript ecosystem.

 I love developing applications and helping the community 🚀